NewsMontana and Regional News

 The Missoula Police Department believes that 33-year-old Danit Ehrlich drowned in the Clark Fork River.

-MISSOULA — Search and rescue crews are combing the Clark Fork River in Missoula for a Colorado woman who has been missing since last week.
+MISSOULA — Search and rescue crews are combing the Clark Fork River in Missoula for a Colorado woman who has been missing since last week and presumed to have drowned.

 A search and rescue team from Lewis and Clark County is assisting Missoula County crews by operating an underwater submersible.